boetiusj/hugo/content/pages/office-painting-experts.md

 ## Painting Offices

 Clean and quiet, efficient and pleasant - our painters make it easy for your office routine to continue uninterrupted - No Drips, No Drama.
-That's the kind of [painter your office can work with](/office-painting-case-study/).
+Here's a [case study](/office-painting-case-study/) that does a deep dive.

 We'll work around your schedule to minimize disruptions.
 Low VOC paint means nobody breathes nasty stuff.
 Our gear is tidy and stays out-of-the-way.